OCDE 170-4: 2012. Activity of disinfectants for pools and SPA disinfectants in laboratory.

-For many years the disinfection of swimming pools and spas has been based on chemical disinfection with chlorine or bromine products whose effectiveness is well known for various kinds of pathogenic microorganisms.
-The effectiveness of disinfectants must meet in new conditions in swimming pools and SPAs before being approved for use.
-In addition, for new disinfectants should be tested safety for human health and the environment, before efficacy tests performed, and laboratory tests or field trials.
+For many years the disinfection of swimming pools and SPAs has been based on chemical disinfection with products with chlorine or bromine, whose efficacy is well known for several classes of pathogenic microorganisms.
+The effectiveness of the new disinfectants must be known in the conditions existing in swimming pools and SPAs before being approved for their use.
+Furthermore, for new disinfectants, their safety must be checked both for human health and for the environment, before performing the efficacy tests, and the tests in the laboratory or field tests.

-Efficacy criteria: the activity of new products to various pathogens human pathogens indicators (bacteria, viruses and protozoa), which can often be found in the water of the swimming pools or SPAs must be set against and must have in front of them a equivalent to that obtained with chlorine derivatives activity.
-Moreover, the new products should have the following characteristics: 1) Maintaining an effective residual concentration in the pools to provide continuous disinfection in water.
-2) In the case of public pool it should be able to be dispensed through an automatic dosing system; 3) The effectiveness must be maintained at a pH range chosen by the manufacturer, consistent with safety and human comfort, which can be maintained in the presence of ions and other solutes concentrations usually found in water pools; 4) must have a practical method to measure its concentration, which can even be determined by particular users; 5) should be added extra doses power when concentrations fall below the recommended effective concentration, or if microbial contamination is detected; 6) a margin of effectiveness should be established for normal use concentrations; 7) For disinfectants containing more than one active substance must know the relative contribution of each component on the overall efficiency; 8) The disinfectant must have algicide properties that have been proven or that their use is compatible with other algicides products.
+Efficacy criteria: the activity of the new products should be established against several pathogenic human pathogen indicators (bacteria, protozoa and viruses), which can often be found in swimming pool or SPA waters and should have an activity equivalent to that obtained with chlorine derivatives.
+In addition, the new products must have the following characteristics: 1) Maintain a residual effective concentration in the pools that provides a continuous disinfection in the water.
+2) In the case of public toilets they must be able to be dispensed by means of an automatic dosing system; 3) The efficacy must be maintained in a pH range, chosen by the manufacturer, compatible with human safety and comfort, which can be maintained in the presence of ions and other concentrations of solutes usually found in swimming pool water; 4) They must have a practical method to measure their concentration, which can even be determined by particular users; 5) Supplemental doses should be able to be added when the concentrations fall below the recommended effective concentration, or if microbial contamination is detected; 6) A margin of effectiveness should be established for normal concentrations of use; 7) For disinfectants containing more than one active substance, the relative contribution of each component to overall efficacy must be known; 8) The disinfectant must have algaecide properties that have been proven, or that its use is compatible with other algaecide products.

-Field evaluation phase in real pools: before being approved for use, the product must be evaluated under field conditions of use, preferably a pool and/or crowded SPAs.
-In these cases no microorganisms were added, but must be sampled from areas where they can meet regularly.
-To perform field tests before must have passed safety tests for human and environmental health.
-Field tests must be designed for a minimum period of 3 months and must be accepted by the regulatory agency responsible for registration.
-Tests must be done following the ISO 6222 standards for aerobes count showing that there are fewer than 100 CFU/mL; thermotolerant coliforms to ISO 9308-1 following the standard for detecting coliforms and E. coli, demonstrating that are not detected in 100 mL; and Pseudomonas aeruginosa following the ISO 16266 standard, demonstrating that are not detected in 100 mL.
-The design of the field study will include the pool specifications regarding dimensions, volume and location; water distribution and circulation; the replacement rate; dosing methods for disinfectant; filtration, flocculation; presence of rain for outdoor pools; The methodology for the microorganisms tested; the location of sampling for microorganisms and disinfectants; transport conditions of samples; the sampling design; temperature measurements and water transparency; the number of bathers; the ratio of sampling with bathers; the concentration of disinfectant at the time of sampling; pH measurement at the time of sampling; measuring total alkaline reserve; the concentration of any other relevant chemical; etc.
+Phase of evaluation of field in real swimming pools: before being approved for its use, the product must be evaluated in the real conditions of use, preferably a pool and / or SPAs very concurred.
+In these cases, no microorganisms are added, but samples should be taken from the areas where they can usually be found.
+To perform the field tests, you must first have passed the safety tests for human and environmental health.
+The field tests must be designed for a minimum period of 3 months and must be accepted by the regulatory institution in charge of their registration.
+The tests must be carried out following the ISO 6222 standards for aerobic microorganism counting, showing that there are less than 100 CFU / mL; for thermotolerant coliforms following the ISO 9308-1 standard for the detection of E. coli and coliforms, showing that they are not detected in 100 mL; and for Pseudomonas aeruginosa following ISO 16266, demonstrating that they are not detected in 100 mL.
+The design of the field study will include the specifications of the pool in terms of dimensions, volume and location; the distribution of water and its circulation; the replacement rate; dosing methods of the disinfectant; filtration, flocculation; presence of rains for outdoor pools; the methodology for the microorganisms tested; the location of the samples for microorganisms and disinfectants; the conditions of transport of samples; the design of the sampling; water temperature and transparency measures; the number of bathers; the relation of the samplings with the presence of bathers; the concentration of disinfectant at the time of sampling; the pH measurement at the time of sampling; the measurement of the total alkaline reserve; the concentration of any other relevant chemical product; etc.